christensenjairus/k8s-cluster-install-instructions/README.md

 sudo systemctl restart kubelet
 ````

-### Create the configuration files for kubeadm
+**On just the first etcd node**, create the configuration files for kubeadm
-Run on just the first etcd node
 ```bash
 # Update HOST0, HOST1 and HOST2 with the IPs of your hosts
 export HOST0=10.0.100.114